HCMID/ms-hackathon-2019/docs/index.md

 ## Date, time, location

-Saturday, February 2, in Hogan Center at the College of the Holy Cross.
+Saturday, February 2, 9:00 a.m. to 4:00 pm, in Hogan Center at the College of the Holy Cross.

 ## How to register